p-x9/swift-weak-self-check/README.md

 OPTIONS:
   --report-type <report-type>
-                          Detected as `error` or `warning` (default: error) --silent                Do not output logs
+                          Detected as `error` or `warning` (default: error) --quick                 Check more quicklys.
+(Not accurate as indexPath is not used)
+  --silent                Do not output logs
   --config <config>       Config (default: .swift-weak-self-check.yml) --index-store-path <index-store-path>